TARGETjobs is delighted to announce that writer and television presenter, Konnie Huq, will be our host for the 2017 Undergraduate of the Year Awards.

-She also appeared on the BBC show Newsround as a child, when she interviewed Neil Kinnock before the 1992 General Election.
+She also appeared on the BBC show Newsround as a child, when she interviewed Neil Kinnock before the 1992 general election.

-She also hosted London Talking — a topical debate show on ITV — the highlight of the series being Konnie hosting the animated Mayoral debate between Ken Livingstone and Boris Johnson.
+She also hosted London Talking — a topical debate show on ITV — the highlight of the series being Konnie hosting the animated mayoral debate between Ken Livingstone and Boris Johnson.

-Konnie has many feathers to her bow and her versatile presenting style enables her to lend her experience to a wide range of topics, from covering New York and London fashion week for Lorraine (ITV) to presenting major sporting and fashion programmes over the summer.
-She presented Zoo days for Channel 5, jetting around the world as the presenter for the Red Bull Air Race on Channel 4 as well as presenting for GMTV.
-She presented the prime time series Guinness World Record's Smashed on Sky One and also Adrenalin Junkie with Jack Osborne for ITV2.
+Konnie has many feathers to her bow and her versatile presenting style enables her to lend her experience to a wide range of topics, from covering New York Fashion Week and London Fashion Week for Lorraine (ITV) to presenting major sporting and fashion programmes over the summer.
+She presented Zoo Days for Channel 5, jetted around the world as the presenter for the Red Bull Air Race on Channel 4 as well as presenting for GMTV.
+She presented the prime time series Guinness World Records Smashed on Sky 1 and also filmed Adrenalin Junkie with Jack Osborne for ITV2.

-In 2010, Konnie further demonstrated her active side in ITV's 71 Degrees North, which saw her and 9 other celebs attempt to make it to North Pole - 71 Degrees North.
-Later that year, Konnie landed the hottest TV presenting job in the country as the roving behind the scenes reporter on ITV's 7th Xtra Factor series, and delivered the highest ratings of all the series to date.
+In 2010, Konnie further demonstrated her active side in ITV's 71 Degrees North, which saw her and nine other celebs attempt to make it to North Pole - 71 Degrees North.
+Later that year, Konnie landed the hottest TV presenting job in the country as the roving behind the scenes reporter on ITV's seventh Xtra Factor series, and delivered the highest ratings of all the series to date.

-Over three weeks and during the filming of Xtra Factor, Konnie lived and breathed the life of an MC with mentor, Mobo award-winning rapper Akala (Ms Dynamite's brother) and a selection of mentors from Roll Deep's Manga to J2K and upcoming female rapper Baby Blue.
-With their help she successfully showcased her lyrical prowess and wowed audience's at the Indigo2.
+Over three weeks and during the filming of Xtra Factor, Konnie lived and breathed the life of an MC with mentor, Mobo award-winning rapper Akala (Ms Dynamite's brother), and a selection of mentors, from Roll Deep's Manga to J2K and upcoming female rapper Baby Blue.
+With their help she successfully showcased her lyrical prowess and wowed audiences at the Indigo2.

 Not to forget Konnie's interest in current affairs, she also presented Current TV's Shocked Britain, a week-long documentary series that went behind the headlines that shook the nation.
-The series used exclusive access to key archive news footage, to uncover the most shocking murders, deaths, crimes, terror attacks, celebrity scandals, disasters and headlines of the modern age.
+The series used exclusive access to key archive news footage to uncover the most shocking murders, deaths, crimes, terror attacks, celebrity scandals, disasters and headlines of the modern age.